-In connection with our acquisition of Wilsons, we assumed a lease in Brooklyn Park, Minnesota for an office, warehouse and distribution facility of approximately 358,000 square feet for which the aggregate annual rent was approximately \$1.4 million.
-This lease expired in May 2009.
-We entered into a new lease for 155,000 square feet at a current aggregate annual rent of approximately \$591,000.
-This lease commenced in June 2009 and expires in May 2012.
+In connection with our retail operations, we have a lease in Brooklyn Park, Minnesota for an office, warehouse and distribution facility of approximately 158,000 square feet at a current aggregate annual rent of approximately \$627,000.
+This lease commenced in June 2009 and expires in April 2015.

-As of January 31, 2011, we operated 132 leased store locations, of which 130 are Wilsons stores located in outlet centers.
+As of January 31, 2012, we operated 139 leased store locations, of which 135 are Wilsons stores located in outlet centers.
 Most leases require us to pay annual minimum rent plus a contingent rent dependent on the store's annual sales in excess of a specified threshold.
 In addition, the leases generally require us to pay costs such as real estate taxes and common area maintenance costs.
 Outlet store leases are typically 5 to 10 years in duration.
-Our leases expire at varying dates through 2021.
-During fiscal 2011, we entered into 18 new store leases, renewed 27 store leases and allowed 7 store leases to expire.
+Our leases expire at varying dates through 2022.
+During fiscal 2012, we entered into 20 new store leases, renewed 27 store leases and terminated or allowed to expire, 11 store leases.
 The following table indicates the periods during which our retail leases expire.

+Number of

-Fiscal Year Ending Number of Stores
+Fiscal Year Ending Stores

-2012 44

-2013 16
+2013 21

+2014 21

+2015 8

-2014 17
+2016 17

-2015 and thereafter 55
+2017 and thereafter 72

-Total 132
+Total 139